Value Investing – Reasonable Expectations (Lesson 1)

 Value Investing – Requires Time Commitment

 Anything good in life requires work.
 Value investing is no different.
 It isn’t hard work, but it does take some time to perform the necessary steps.
-The most time consuming step is the development of a comparative analysis for a pool of similar stocks (economic sector/industry and market capitalization).
+The most time-consuming step is the development of a comparative analysis for a pool of similar stocks (economic sector/industry and market capitalization).
 Once done, the pool’s buy/sell trigger points are updated annually.
-There is typically one day a year where value investors spend the day updating their respective pool’s (typically six to eight companies) triggers to buy and sell the respective stocks.
+There is typically one day a year when value investors spend the day updating their respective pools (typically six to eight companies), triggers to buy and sell the respective stocks.
 From there, about once a quarter, value investors review the financial statements looking for anything unusual and spend a few minutes each week updating their respective computer directives with their brokers.

 Altogether, a value investor will spend about 60 to 80 hours per year monitoring and maintaining their investment fund.
 Some value investors participate in a club, like the one sponsored here, and get access to several different pools.
 This allows them to broaden the scope of potential investments without having to do the legwork involved.